danbider/danbider.github.io/content/publication/psvae/index.md

 abstract: See paper.

 # Summary.
 An optional shortened abstract.
-summary: This model disentangles movement that can be quantified by keypoints(e.g., limb position) from subtler behaviors like furr movement or face/eye expression.
+summary: This model disentangles movement that can be quantified by keypoints (e.g., limb position) from subtler feature variations like orofacial movements.
 We introduce a novel VAE whose latent space decomposes into two orthogonal subspaces -- one unsupervised subspace and one supervised subspace linearly predictive of labels (keypoints).
 The latent space additionally includes a context variable that predicts the video/subject identity.

 tags: []